-Except for cash in certain restricted and special finds, the City will consolidate cash and reserve balances from all funds to maximize investment earnings and to increase efficiencies with regard to investment pricing, safekeeping and administration.
-Investment income will be allocated to the various funds based on their respective participation and in accordance with generally accepted accounting principles.
+- Pooling of funds: Except for cash in certain restricted and special finds, the City will consolidate cash and reserve balances from all funds to maximize investment earnings and to increase efficiencies with regard to investment pricing, safekeeping and administration.
+Investment income will be allocated to the various funds based on their respective participation and in accordance with generally accepted accounting principles. - Special Funds: Those funds that are considered restricted and special funds are: City of Franklin Employee retirement Fund, Adequate Facilities Tax Fund, Road Impact Fund, Stormwater Fund, and retainage accounts.

-4 Objectives
+4.0 Objectives